getsops/sops/README.rst

 Encryption Protocol
 -------------------

-When sops creates a file, it generates a random 256 bit data key and asks each KMS and PGP master key to encrypt the data key.
+When SOPS creates a file, it generates a random 256 bit data key and asks each KMS and PGP master key to encrypt the data key.
 The encrypted version of the data key is stored in the ``sops`` metadata under ``sops.kms`` and ``sops.pgp``.